enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 One opportunity for parallelism in the lazy evaluation algorithm is in phase 1: when entering through a main port, _spawn two threads to continue walking through both auxiliary ports_.
 Detecting contention here is much more nuanced, as two walks can end up at the same redex such as in @example-walk.
-It is beyond the scope of this post to discuss potential parallel lazy algorithms, as a single-threaded one is semantically sufficient.
+It is beyond the scope of this post to discuss potential parallel lazy implementation, as we're looking to focus more on the semantic differences between strict and lazy evaluation strategies.

 However, it is important to note that *the upper bound on the amount of parallelism (number of concurrent threads) is the number of leaves in the initial tree of the final term*.
-This is because this algorithm can only be parallelized during phase 1, and phase 1 the walk over the initial tree.
-Thus, if the final term is, say, a null eraser $*$, then no concurrent threads were possibly spawned during reduction, no matter initial term.
+This is because this algorithm can only be parallelized during phase 1, and phase 1 is the walk over the initial tree.
+Thus, if the final term is, say, a null eraser $*$, then no concurrent threads were possibly spawned during reduction, no matter what initial term was.

 This is a heavy consequence of a lazy evaluation strategy for a variety of computations.
-Numerical computations for example that normalize to a single number (in some interaction system with native integers) will not benefit from any of the parallel benefits of interaction nets.
+Numerical computations for example that normalize to a single number (in some interaction system with native integers) will not benefit from any of the inherent parallelism of interaction nets.

 == Semantics of Lazy Evaluation